 Cats and wasp stings

-It can be difficult to detect when your cat has been stung by a wasp – especially adventurous cats that are often outdoors.
-But there are common symptoms to look out for.
-Here's when to help and when to consult a vet if your cat has been stung by a wasp.
+It can be difficult to detect when your cat has been stung by a wasp – especially adventurous outdoor cats.
+Here are common symptoms to look out for, when to help and when to consult a vet if your cat has been stung by a wasp.

 Symptoms of wasp stings in cats

 Wasp stings aren't usually something to worry about in cats.
-However, some cats are allergic, so it’s important to know the signs to look out for.
+However, some cats are allergic, so it’s important to know what signs to look out for.

 • Redness, itchiness and swelling at the site of the sting.